Orange-OpenSource/Orange-Boosted-Bootstrap/docs/components/forms.md

 ## Validation

 Bootstrap includes validation styles for danger, warning, and success states on form controls.

-To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
+- To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
 Any `.form-control-label`, `.form-control`, and `.text-help` within that element will receive the validation styles.
+- Validation icons are `url()`s configured via Sass variables that are applied to `background-image` declarations for each state.
+- You may use your own base64 PNGs or SVGs by updating the Sass variables and recompiling.
+- Icons can also be disabled entirely by setting the variables to `none` or commenting out the source Sass.

 {% comment %}
 {% callout warning %}